DPhi-Space/FSCompose/docs/sections/examples/pi-camera/ex-pi-camera.md

 Great!
 Now let's do the software integration with FSCompose.

 ## Step 4: FSCompose Software Integration
-As for the Arduino Nano example, we will start by uplinking the necessary files to run the payload controller, which are :
+As for the [Arduino Nano](../nano/ex-nano.md) example, we will start by uplinking the necessary files to run the payload controller, which are :

  - `camera-controller.py`
  - `Dockerfile.camera`

-These are necessary to build the payload controller container inside the FSCompose.
+These are necessary to build the Payload Controller container inside the FSCompose.
 Let's launch the FSCompose by running the run script:

 ```bash
 $ sudo ./run.sh